 The Conservative MP for Shipley in West Yorkshire, Philip Davies, also criticised police for only appealing once the issue came to wider attention in recent months.

-The "Skull Cracker", Michael Wheatley, absconded from an open prison in May He said: “I find it absolutely extraordinary that it has taken four years to make the public aware.
+He said: “I find it absolutely extraordinary that it has taken four years to make the public aware.